 4.3.4 Macro Parameters Range

-NASM also allows you to expand parameters via special construction $\{x:y\}$ where x is the first parameter index and y is the last.
-Any index can be either negative or positive.
-Though the indices must never be zero.
+NASM allows you to expand parameters via special construction $\{x:y\}$ where x is the first parameter index and y is the last.
+Any index can be either negative or positive but must never be zero.

 For example